 The Chinese "camelia" variety of tea leaves tend to be lower in caffeine.
-Lapsang Souchong is made from lower, older tea leaves, and thus it is amongst the lowest in terms of caffeine content.
+Lapsang Souchong is made from lower, older tea leaves, and thus it is among the lowest in terms of caffeine content.
 Older bushes, typically found in certain areas of China also result in lower caffeine levels.
 Some shade grown green teas like Gyokuro tend to have higher caffeine levels than their non-shaded cousins.

-The one benefit to drinking tea is that there are lower overall amounts of caffeine, allowing you to drink more.
 Daily recommended caffeine should be about 400 milligrams, which is 4 "cups" of coffee, but cups being 8 ounces, it really means 2 large cups to a lot of people.
 With black tea coming in around half the caffeine as coffee (45 per cup versus 90 for coffee) you can enjoy a lot more tea throughout the day.

 Caffeine content in white, green and oolong tea